standahj/padlck/README.md

 fast your solution is.
 You need to fill in the `solve` method before you run it.

-Use `./gradlew test` to run all unit test configured in the project, and use `./gradlew runPerformanceTest` to get an analysis.
+Use `./gradlew test` to run all unit test configured in the project, and use `./gradlew runPerformanceAnalyze` to get an analysis.

 > Note: You don't have to have a local gradle installation.
 > The `gradlew` script will download one for you.